-The Board Governance Committee considers nominees for election to the Board recommended by stockholders in the same manner as other candidates.
 A stockholder wishing to nominate a candidate for election to the Board at a meeting of the stockholders ("Nominating Stockholder") is required to give written notice to our Corporate Secretary of his or her intention to make a nomination in accordance with the terms of our Bylaws.
 The Nominating Stockholder must be a holder of record of stock of the Company entitled to vote at the annual meeting of stockholders and must appear at the annual meeting of stockholders to nominate such person.
 The Nominating Stockholder must include a written consent from its proposed director nominee.
 The proposed director nominee must also represent and agree that he or she (1) has not and will not give any assurance or commitment not disclosed to the Company on how he or she would vote on any issue or question, (2) has not and will not become party to any agreement not disclosed to the Company regarding direct or indirect compensation (other than from the Company) for his or her service as a director, and (3) if elected, will comply with all applicable policies and guidelines of the Company.
 We must receive the notice of nomination at least 60 days but no more than 90 days prior to the annual meeting of stockholders.
-However, if we give less than 70 days' notice of the date of the annual meeting of stockholders was mailed or such public disclosure was made to our stockholders.
+However, if we give less than 70 days' notice of the date of the annual meeting of stockholders, the notice of nomination must be received within 10 days following the date on which notice of the date of the annual meeting of stockholders was mailed or such public disclosure was made to our stockholders.

-Pursuant to our Bylaws, the notice for the proposed director nominee must contain certain information about the nominee, the Nominating Stockholder and any person "acting in concert" with the Nominating Stockholder, including descriptions of any arrangements or understanding related to the nomination, the information that would be required if such person was making a stockholder proposal (as described under "Stockholder Proposals for the 2019 Annual Meeting of Stockholders - Proposals Not for Inclusion in the Proxy Statement to be Offered at the 2019 Annual Meeting") and other information sufficient to allow the Board Governance Committee to determine if the candidate meets our qualification criteria for Board membership.
+Pursuant to our Bylaws, the notice for the proposed director nominee must contain certain information about the nominee, the Nominating Stockholder and any person "acting in concert" with the Nominating Stockholder, including descriptions of any arrangements or understanding related to the nomination, the information that would be required if such person was making a stockholder proposal (as described under "Stockholder Proposals for the 2020 Annual Meeting of Stockholders - Proposals Not for Inclusion in the Proxy Statement to be Offered at the 2020 Annual Meeting") and other information sufficient to allow the Board Governance Committee to determine if the candidate meets our qualification criteria for Board membership.
 The Board Governance Committee may require the proposed director nominee to furnish additional information in order to determine that person's eligibility to serve as a director.
 A nomination that does not comply with the above procedure will be disregarded.
 Nominating Stockholders whose nominations comply with the foregoing procedure and who meet the criteria described above under the heading "Director Nomination Process and Nominee Criteria," and in our Corporate Governance Guidelines, will be evaluated by the Board Governance Committee in the same manner as the Board Governance Committee's nominees.